 1. Overview

 The Georgia Institute of Technology, or Georgia Tech, prides itself on its rich history, traditions, and standing as one of the world’s top public research universities.
-Georgia Tech’s name and the names of its colleges and units, as well as its trademarks, service marks, logos, icons, and insignia – collectively referred to as its Name and Marks – represent the outstanding quality of the institution as well as its students, faculty, and staff, and are therefore among its most important assets.
+Georgia Tech’s name and the names of its Colleges and units, as well as its trademarks, service marks, logos, icons, and insignia – collectively referred to as its Name and Marks – represent the outstanding quality of the institution as well as its students, faculty, and staff, and are therefore among its most important assets.

 Consistent use of Georgia Tech’s Name and Marks helps protect the Institute’s reputation and brand.